Overcoming data challenges through enriched validation and targeted sampling to measure whole-person health in electronic health records: Discussion

-While our roadmap helped recover some missing ALI components, the clinical guidelines were only defined for missing values that were presumed to be a ``yes.''
-If auditors were given additional guidance on what auxiliary information might mean that a missing value is a ``no,'' the missingness could be further reduced.
-Others have described missingness in the EHR as selection bias and sought to correct for it using approaches like inverse probability weighting \cite{Peskoe2021}.
+While our roadmap recovered some missing ALI components, {validated patients could still have incomplete data}.
+Clinical guidelines were only defined for missing values presumed to be unhealthy.
+Missingness could be further reduced if auditors were given additional guidance on auxiliary information for healthy values.
+Others have described missingness in the EHR as selection bias and corrected for it using approaches like IPW \cite{Peskoe2021}.
 Applying such approaches to our post-validation data may reduce the impact of residual missingness.
+Alternatively, we could adopt other allostatic load calculations, like the index of cardiometabolic health, which rely less on rare labs and may face fewer missing components \cite{Nobel2017}.

-Further, EHR data are susceptible to ``informative presence bias,'' wherein the process through which patients engage in the healthcare system can bias associations \cite{Goldstein2019, Harton2022, McGee2022}.
-For example, patients seeking care more often may have more diagnoses.
-Our decision to adapt the Seeman et al. (2001) \cite{Seeman2001} definition of the ALI to be the proportion of non-missing components could be considered a summary measure.
-In a recent review, Sisk et al. (2021) \cite{Sisk2021} found summary measures to be the most common approach to handling informative presence bias.
-We also used the enriched chart reviews to better understand the missingness.
+EHR data are susceptible to ``informative presence bias,'' wherein the process through which patients engage in the healthcare system can bias associations \cite{Goldstein2019, Harton2022, McGee2022}.
+Our decision to adapt the Seeman et al. (2001) \cite{Seeman2001} ALI as the proportion of non-missing components could be considered a summary measure.
+A recent review found summary measures to be the most common approach to handling informative presence bias \cite{Sisk2021}.

+The ALI is among many computable phenotypes currently applied to EHR data \cite{Ting2023}.
+Other phenotyping algorithms, including EHRshot \cite{Wornow2023}, translate observable characteristics into measures of underlying patient states.
+Validation is a critical step in their development and typically involves chart reviews to obtain ``gold standard'' labels \cite{GRAHAM2022100974, McDonough2020}.
+When phenotyping with machine learning methods, this validation set generally needs to be an SRS.
+Meanwhile, our statistical model accommodates targeted validation sampling, creating opportunities to promote the efficiency of downstream analyses (e.g., associations between the phenotype and suspected risk factors).

 There are several interesting directions for future work.
-First, patients could have multiple labs and vitals during the study period.
-The averages of these values were used to calculate the ALI, and a longitudinal approach to modeling healthcare utilization wherein patients' ALI can vary over time might provide more information.
-Second, auditors recorded their findings in a Microsoft Excel workbook.
-An electronic REDCap \cite{Harris2009} interface could be built following published guidelines \cite{Lotspeich2023} for ease of use and accuracy.
-Third, one could use other machine learning techniques (e.g., random forest classification) and explore targeted validation strategies to improve \emph{predictive} ability (e.g., accuracy) rather than statistical efficiency \cite{TanHeagerty2015, Liu2022}.
+First, a longitudinal approach to modeling healthcare utilization, wherein patients' ALI can vary over time, might provide more information.
+Second, auditors recorded their findings in Microsoft Excel, but an electronic REDCap \cite{Harris2009} interface would improve usability and accuracy \cite{Lotspeich2023}.
+Third, targeted validation strategies could be used to improve predictive ability rather than efficiency \cite{Liu2022, TanHeagerty2015}.